“How do I choose a guardian for my children?”

 Avoiding the issue or crossing your fingers and making a quick decision isn’t likely to turn out well in the long run.
 Some couples default to choosing a parent, a sibling or a best friend with the hope that the need will never arise.
 Imagine both sides of your family battling over custody of your kids.
 Imagine the resulting relationship fallout or the emotional stress on your children.

 Without a provision in your will, a judge — not you — may decide who raises your children.
+This court process would add undue emotional stress and financial burden to your family.
 And despite all this, many do not give guardianship the attention it deserves.

 How to make the choice easier?